memoizelabs/Fork/README.md

 ```console
 foo@user:~$ pip install memoizelabs
 ```
-For upgrading to the latest version, run
+For upgrading to the latest version, upgrade to the latest version by running:
 ```console
 foo@user:~$ pip install --upgrade memoizelabs
 ```